 Get up, complaining all the way (like I always am in the morning), for an early morning hot air balloon ride with Hot Air Expeditions.
 They’ve been around for 25 years and are highly recommended everywhere you look when seeking hot air balloon rides.
 Nothing can describe a hot air balloon ride other than the word “magical”.
 The sights, the sounds, the sunrise are all spectacular.
 For an additional fee, they’ll even pick you up at your hotel.
 After your amazing experience in the air, you’ll enjoy a glass of champagne and a gourmet breakfast.

 No trip to Scottsdale is complete without hiking Camelback Mountain.
 It’s quite an adventure, so make sure you’re prepared with plenty of water and make sure you’re in reasonable enough shape.
-Kid’s under 8 might have a tough time with it.
+Kid’s under 8 might have a tough time with it, so if you’re traveling to Scottsdale with kids, take heed.
 Should you decide the hike is too much, a perfect family friendly activity for you afternoon is The Art of Ice Cream, an immersive, social art experience with an ice cream theme!
 Pretty sure every kid in the world would enjoy this.
 Not surprisingly, ice cream is served!

 After your very busy day, check in to your third and last hotel, the Omni Scottsdale Resort and Spa.
 Another immaculately groomed resort with a desert feel, the Omni has special gifts for kids checking in, plenty of resort activities and it’s in a central location, easily accessible to local favorites such as Old Town and Scottsdale Fashion Square.
 A late afternoon swim is perfect before heading out for dinner on the patio of Olive and Ivy, only 3 miles away.
 Great food and a laid back atmosphere, we love this restaurant.
 The patio has a fantastic atmosphere.